mubaraqwahab/learn-compilers/exercises/3_9_7/README.md

 Consume the next input character:

 - **digit:** switch to the number fraction state.
-- **anything else:** emit an error token and switch to the value state.
+- **anything else:** emit a number token and an error token (for the erroneous dot), then reconsume in the value state.

 ### Number fraction state